vjarchie/ProcrastiBuster/README.md

-# Reading Enhancement Chrome Extension
+# 🥊 ProcrastiBuster Chrome Extension

-A Chrome extension designed to improve reading experience by applying Fast Fonts and providing a reading timer with celebration features.
+A powerful Chrome extension designed to **bust through procrastination** by applying Fast Fonts and providing a reading timer with celebration features.
+Stop procrastinating and start reading!

 ## Features